 By decreasing salaries, cheap labor increases the wealth gap and tax burdens, while it discourages Americans from pursuing careers in industries saturated by low-wage workers.
 If a citizen is unable to earn a reasonable income in a tech field because it is populated by foreign employees who accept a lower income, there is less of a reason for Americans to seek employment at these companies.

 A majority of Americans support legal immigration, but they are not in favor of policies that impoverish American workers.
 Several studies have shown that when immigration is not handled properly, it can have dire consequences for citizens who wish to make a decent living.
 Programs like H-1B could serve a positive purpose, but it is clear that its current iteration is leaving many Americans behind.
 The battle over illegal immigration is certainly critical, but the government cannot afford to neglect the faults in our current system.
-Otherwise, the country might simply be trading one problem for another.We value your comments!
-Please weigh in on our comment section below.
+Otherwise, the country might simply be trading one problem for another.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com